Snapstromegon/hoeser.dev/src/blog/2021-02-28-11ty-and-Rollup.md

 The idea is fairly simple and uses the 11ty shortcodes and build events, the rollup JS api and 11ty's plugin system.

-Before we get to the magic, we expart a small registering hook for an instance of our plugin class "Rollupper" (yes, I'm always creative with my names).
+Before we get to the magic, we export a small registering hook for an instance of our plugin class "Rollupper" (yes, I'm always creative with my names).

 ```js
 // [...]